simply-nicky/pyrost/docs/reference/st_params_ref.rst

 |

-Simulation parameters class(:class:`pyrost.simulation.STParams`) for the one-dimenional Speckle Tracking scan stores all the parameters and provides additional methods necessary to perform the simulation.
+Simulation parameters class(:class:`pyrost.simulation.STParams`) for the one-dimensional Speckle Tracking scan stores all the parameters and provides additional methods necessary to perform the simulation.

 List of simulation parameters: